 - Accompany your resume with a cover letter that shows how inspired you are to get that specific job.
 Do not send a generic cover letter to all ads.
 Find out something about the employer and this position.
 Show how well you’d fit into that team.

-Prepare for the interview!
+Prepare for the Computer Science Interview!

 - Be ready to talk about your education and the work you’ve done so far.
 The hiring manager may ask something about the projects featured in your portfolio.